lotabout/write-a-C-interpreter/tutorial/en/1-Skeleton.md

 In this chapter we will have an overview of the compiler's structure.

 Before we start, I'd like to restress that it is **interperter** that we want to build.
-That means we can run a C source file just lik a script.
+That means we can run a C source file just like a script.
 It is chosen mainly for two reasons:

 1. Interpreter differs from Compiler only in code generation phase, thus we'll